 The Office of Financial Aid is required by federal regulation to monitor the academic progress of all federal financial aid recipients.
 Financial aid recipients must maintain the minimum standards as described in this Satisfactory Academic Progress (SAP) Policy as a condition of continued eligibility for federal financial aid.

-The Office of Financial Aid evaluates two elements of academic progress annually at the end of the spring semester.
+The Office of Financial Aid evaluates three elements of academic progress annually at the end of the spring semester.
 One element, grade point average, is used as a qualitative measure of the student’s progress in the classroom.
-The other element, minimum completion rate, is used to determine if the student will complete the program within the time standard established by the Department of Education.
+The second element, minimum completion rate, is used to determine if the student will complete the program within the time standard established by the Department of Education.
+The final element is if the student has achieved completion of their respective degree program by no more than the 150% of the published number of credit hours required by the program.
 Failure to maintain satisfactory academic progress may result in the cancellation of federal financial aid awards.

 Minimum Standards for IWP Students

 - Grade Point Average – Student must maintain a minimum, cumulative GPA of 3.0

 - Minimum Completion Rate – The Office of Financial Aid will analyze each student’s course load to ensure completion of at least 67% of the course requirements associated with the published length of the student’s program

 - 150% Eligibility – Students are eligible for financial aid up to 150% of the total number of credit hours it takes to complete the program (78 credit hours for a master’s program; 30 for a certificate program).

 The Institute of World Politics expects that a full-time student will complete the MA program in a little more than two years (52 credits completed at the pace described in the chart below).
 Likewise, full-time students are expected to complete the certificate program in one year (20 credits completed at the pace described in the chart below).